Types of outcomes

 - Adjudication 1560: Complainants/Milton-Ulladulla Times (April 2013)

-The Australian Press Council has considered a complaint about a report of the launch of an autism support group.
+The Press Council has considered a complaint about a report of the launch of an autism support group.
 The article named a child and described him as autistic.
 The child’s parents complained that the newspaper had not checked with them whether their child was autistic or sought their consent to name him.

-The Council recognised that the newspaper intended to support a community initiative and that it had relied on comments from a source who described herself as a "close friend" of the child's mother.
+The Council recognised the newspaper intended to support a community initiative and that it had relied on comments from a source who described herself as a "close friend" of the child's mother.
 But it considered the publication should have confirmed the child’s condition with the parents and obtained their consent to publish the information.
 Accordingly, the complaint was upheld.

 - Adjudication 1555: Donaldson and others/The Australian (December 2012)

-The Australian Press Council has considered a number of complaints about an article by James Delingpole concerning wind farms.
+The Press Council has considered a number of complaints about an article by James Delingpole concerning wind farms.
 The Council upheld a complaint that the Federal Government subsidy scheme for wind farms could not accurately be called “a kind of government-endorsed Ponzi scheme”.
 Even the weaknesses alleged in the article do not amount to criminal fraudulence, which is an essential element of a Ponzi-type scheme.
 It also upheld a complaint that a law firm was wrongly alleged to have sought court orders to gag opponents of wind farms and that a quote from an unnamed source that “the wind farm business is bloody well near a paedophile ring” should not have been included.

 The complainants provided strong evidence against the article’s allegations of adverse medical impacts from wind farms.
 However, the evidence did not reach the very high threshold which is necessary for the Council to conclude that allegations are clearly untenable and therefore a breach of its principles.
 Other complaints, concerning the article’s allegations about the amount of power generated by wind farms and the size of subsidies for them, were also not of a kind on which the Council could make a decision.
 These are, however, issues on which the Council’s principles mean that publications should provide a reasonable degree of balance over time.